Codecademy/docs/content/typescript/concepts/assignability/assignability.md

 ---
-Title: 'Assignability'
+Title: "Assignability"
-Description: 'Assignability is how TypeScript can determine whether a value of a particular data type can be assigned to a variable of the same (or another) data type.'
+Description: "Assignability is how TypeScript can determine whether a value of a particular data type can be assigned to a variable of the same (or another) data type."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Assignability'
+  - "Assignability"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 **Assignability** is how TypeScript can determine whether a value of a particular data type can be assigned to a variable of the same (or another) data type.